Diabetes is a chronic disease that affects many people across the globe.

 Similarly, when people with type 1 diabetes followed a carb-restricted diet, those who followed the diet saw a significant improvement in blood sugar levels over a 4-year period (

-To figure out your ideal amount, you may want to measure your blood glucose with a meter before a meal and again 1 to 2 hours after eating.
+To figure out your ideal amount of carbs, you may want to measure your blood glucose with a meter before a meal and again 1 to 2 hours after eating.

-As long as your blood sugar remains below 140 mg/dL (8 mmol/L), the point at which damage to nerves can occur, you can consume 6 grams, 10 grams or 25 grams of carbs per meal on a low-carb diet.
+As long as your blood sugar remains below 140 mg/dL (8 mmol/L), the point at which damage to nerves can occur, you can consume 6 grams, 10 grams, or 25 grams of carbs per meal on a low carb diet.

 It all depends on your personal tolerance.
 Just remember that the general rule is the less carbs you eat, the less your blood sugar will rise.

-Some of them, especially maltitol, can actually raise blood sugar levels in people with diabetes (18).
+Some of them, especially maltitol, can actually raise blood sugar levels in people with diabetes (

 This carb counter may be a valuable resource.
 It provides data for hundreds of foods on total carbs, net carbs, fiber, protein and fat.